E-card scams: Moms, dads, and grads, beware of the singing cat

 Don’t just click automatically when you get an e-card message.
 Instead, take these four steps:

 - See who sent the card.
 Delete any “e-card” message that doesn’t name a real sender you know.
 Scammers may claim “someone you know” or “a friend” or “a secret admirer” sent you the e-card.
 This is a red flag.
+Look instead for e-cards sent from family members, friends, or co-workers.

 - Check with the sender.
 If the message names a friend or relative as the sender, contact the person and ask if they sent you an e-card.
 Wait for confirmation before you click.

 - Report the scam.
-Did you determine the “e-card” you received is actually a scam?
+Did you determine the “e-card” you received is a scam?
 Warn authorities about the scammers by filing complaints with the Federal Bureau of Investigation’s Internet Crime Complaint Center as well as the Federal Trade Commission.

 - Protect yourself.
 Make sure your email spam filter is working.
 Install security software on your computer, tablet, or phone.
 And update that security software regularly to protect yourself from e-card scammers and other fraudsters in the future.
+These programs could protect your devices even if you accidentally open a scam e-card.

 Cyber threats have evolved, and so have we.